Create a culture that means business™

 There are numerous ways for organizations of all sizes to support their staff in becoming more physically fit.
 A stronger, healthier body will reduce overall life stress for your workers and decrease work-related burnout by boosting productivity.
 Offer recognition and rewards to employees who reach certain fitness goals.
 This can easily be done with an integrated wellness and recognition and rewards program, such as one offered by Achievers and Limeade.
 You can also sponsor special events, subsidize gym memberships or even add a fitness room to your work location.

 Of course, this won’t work if every employee does it, or if someone’s favorite pet has to be fed live mice on a daily basis.
 However, many companies are finding that a pet-friendly company culture increases employee happiness and improves employees’ reported work-life balance.

-Creating a work culture that nurtures employee motivation is a complex art, and each organization has its own unique formula for achieving it.
-Putting any of these twelve tips into action will give you a great return on your investment, however -- brightening your own professional life and boosting employee happiness.
-To learn more, download our e-book, "How to Incentivize Your Workforce."
+Creating a company culture that nurtures employee motivation and a healthy work-life balance is a complex art, and each organization has its own unique formula for achieving it.
+Putting any of these twelve tips into action will give you a great return on your investment, brightening your workforce’s professional life and boosting employee happiness.
+To learn more about how to improve employee satisfaction, download our e-book, “How to Incentivize Your Workforce.”